kerryconvery/telehealth/README.md

 * `lerna run test:integration --stream` - run the integration tests (web server must be running first)

 ### How to run the application
+1. Clone to repository to your local machine
+2. Change the to folder into which the repository was cloned.
-1. Install all dependencies `lerna bootstrap`
+3. Install all dependencies `lerna bootstrap`
-2. Start the web service and web server `lerna run start`
+4. Start the web service and web server `lerna run start`
-3. Navigate your browser to http://localhost:8080
+5. Navigate your browser to http://localhost:8080

 ### Improvements
 #### Application improvements